ouachouch/alx-system_engineering-devops/0x01-shell_permissions/README.md

-now we are changin the group owner of file hell bye using chgrp sorry but this shoul be task 12 we are gonig to use mkdir -m permession file -m allow as to specify the mode of the directory now we are usinr chown -R to change the owner and group owner of all files and directories note that -R tells chown to operate recursively on all files and directories in the working directory.
+now we are changin the group owner of file hell bye using chgrp sorry but this shoul be task 12 we are gonig to use mkdir -m permession file -m allow as to specify the mode of the directory now we are usinr chown -R to change the owner and group owner of all files and directories note that -R tells chown to operate recursively on all files and directories in the working directory. now we will use the same code but instade od -R we will use -hto tell chown to opperate on the symbolic link